-But if I can be proactive about things and prepare myself a glass of this delicious tea, then it means I won’t eat the entire batch of cookies (or the cookie dough) in one setting!
-That means everyone’s happy — me, Shawn (because he’ll get cookies too), and even my jeans!
+But if I can be proactive about things and prepare myself a glass of this delicious tea, then it means I won’t eat the entire batch of cookies (or the cookie dough) in one sitting.
+That means everyone’s happy — me, Shawn (because he’ll get cookies too), and even my jeans.

 Cocoa is Healthy